 Designing Effective Meeting Agreements

-So what’s the difference between etiquette and agreements.
-In her book The Art of Gathering, Priya Parker talks about how the concept of etiquette in gatherings is like having unspoken rules established by a privileged few that we all somehow still blindly follow.
-For example, no one ever made an explicit rule that emotions shouldn’t be expressed in the workplace, and yet, the work environment is still one of the hardest places to be our full selves.
+In her book The Art of Gathering, Priya Parker describes etiquette in gatherings as unspoken rules established by a privileged few that we all still follow.
+No one made an explicit rule that emotions shouldn’t be expressed in the workplace, yet it’s still one of the hardest places to be our full selves.

-Parker talks about how rules are what create the environment for the meeting.
-But these aren’t the same for all teams and they may even not be the same for all the meetings.
-Teams need to create their own agreements and in doing so, they create the environment for meeting.
+Parker believes rules are what create the environment for meetings.
+But these aren’t the same for all teams, and they may not even be the same for all the meetings.
+It’s up to teams to create their own agreements and, in doing so, create their own environment for meetings.

-Take our Meeting Agreements Matching resource to help you select agreements that align to the needs of the group.
+Download our Meeting Agreements Matching resource to help you select agreements that align with the needs of your group.

 Identifying Meeting Agreements